Ben Pearson (footballer): Manchester United

-After 7 appearances out of a possible 10 for Manchester United under-21s to start the 2014–15 season, Pearson joined League One side Barnsley on a one-month loan on 8 January 2015.
+Pearson joined League One side Barnsley on a one-month loan on 8 January 2015.
 Two days later, he made his professional debut, playing the full 90 minutes of a 2–0 home win over Yeovil Town.
 He scored his first senior goal in Barnsley's game at home to Port Vale on 31 January, scoring their second just after half-time in a 2–1 win.
 His loan spell was extended by one month in February 2015 and on 9 March 2015 it was confirmed that he would remain at Barnsley until the end of the 2014–15 season.
-Pearson rejoined Barnsley on a six-month loan deal on 18 July 2015.
+Pearson re-joined Barnsley on a six-month loan deal on 18 July 2015.
+Pearson made 29 appearances for the Tykes in 2015–16 before returning to Manchester United in January 2016.